A Motorbike accident claim solicitor takes a lighthearted look at at one of the many challenges facing motorbike riders

 So, some £850 worse off, I have now made two decisions:- to assume that lightning never strikes twice in the same place; but to get an extinguisher fitted anyway- not for me, but in case (God forbid) I should ever need it to help some other poor devil in like straits.

-When not riding his motorbike, solicitor Mike Clarke is in the office dealing with injury and accident compensation cases.
-Mike specialises in handling motorbike claims on a No Win – No Fee basis.
-He is always very happy to discuss potential new cases, especially if it involves a chat about bikes!
-You can call Mike on freephone 0808 139 1598 or email him direct at email@example.com
+We specialise in handling motorbike claims on a No Win – No Fee basis.
+We are always very happy to discuss potential new cases, especially if it involves a chat about bikes!
+To speak to a motorbike accident claim solicitor call us on freephone 0808 139 1598 or send us an email.